WapaMario63/-mlptf2-Maps/README.md

 Other assets include the textures inside koth_appleacres, you can rip them using GCFScape from the BSP itself.
 If some maps use its own map specific models, they will be listed.

+Linux user and want to do mapping?
+[Here is a guide.](https://github.com/WapaMario63/-mlptf2-Maps/wiki/Set-Up-Mapping-on-Linux)

 ## Playable (Stable) Maps

 List of all playable maps are available [here](https://github.com/WapaMario63/-mlptf2-Maps/blob/main/MAPS.md).